IndiePandaaaaa/PandaCAP-D1Pro/README.md

 # Indicator Home Assistant with Configuration File

-✨This project is based on the example project for SenseCap Indicator with added Home Assistant functions.✨
+✨This project is based on the example project for Seeed Sense CAP Indicator with added Home Assistant functions.✨

 </div>